Absolutely. ScriptureDirect enables any user, with or without knowledge of Greek, to interact directly with the Greek New Testament text.

 A new interlinear translation was created by ScriptureDirect.
 Prof Johannes Louw did the translation and was assisted by Dr Bennie Wolvaardt.

-Prof Johannes Louw, with Dr Eugene Nida, edited the Greek-English Lexicon of Semantic Domains, published by the United Bible Societies.
+Prof Johannes Louw was one of the most prominent NT Greek scholars of the 20th century and the editor (with Dr Eugene Nida) of the Greek-English Lexicon of Semantic Domains, published by the United Bible Societies.
+This has become a standard reference work.

 Dr Bennie Wolvaardt is the Founding President of Veritas College International and developer of ScriptureDirect.